 3.1.
-The council has a duty at its annual meeting, under Section 15 of the Local Government and Housing Act 1989 to review the representation of different political groups in line with the political balance rules set out in the Act and subordinate regulations.
+The council has a duty, under Section 15 of the Local Government and Housing Act 1989 to maintain the representation of different political groups in line with the political balance rules set out in the Act and subordinate regulations.
 This provides the framework for the appointments to committees.